 An order for an Account of Profits in the Tenancy Tribunal is very rare, if not, something that has not previously been awarded.
 This case now sets a precedent recording that there is a legal basis for seeking that the profits be paid to an aggrieved landlord where a tenant sublets the property.

 This adds another layer of protection to landlords where activities such as subletting are becoming much easier for tenants.

-If you find yourself in a similar position it is important to be fully informed about all the remedies available and we recommend you obtain legal advice from our experienced team.
+If you find yourself in a similar position, it is essential to be fully informed about all the remedies available, and we recommend you obtain legal advice from our experienced team.

 To read a recent update from this article – click here.